 Q: What about financial aid?

 A: We often provide financial support for Ph.D. students -- if you are accepted, we will contact you about this shortly.
+Ph.D. students have priority for graduate student instructor (teaching assistant) positions in the department.
+Students with excellent communication skills in English are often able to obtain teaching assistant positions in other departments as well.
 For masters students, the funding situation varies, and Berkeley will discuss this with you after you have been accepted.
-Students with excellent communication skills in English are often able to obtain teaching assistant positions.
+M.Eng. students are eligible for "reader" (grading homework and exams) positions.

 Q: Will you be recruiting new graduate students to your lab this year?
 For what projects?

 A: This varies and can't always be predicted!
 Usually I hire a new Ph.D. student each year, but it depends on the applicant pool.
 After you are admitted we can discuss possible projects.